shopyourway/metrics-js/README.md

 const graphiteHost = '1.1.1.1';         // Graphite server IP address
 const graphitePort = 8125;              // Optional - port number.
 Defaults to 8125
 const spacePrefix = 'My.Project';        // Optional - prefix to all metrics spaces
-const tags = { tag1: 'value1' };        // Optional - key-value pairs to be appanded to all the metrics reported
 const batch = true;                     // Optional - Default `true` - Indicates that metrics will be sent in batches const maxBufferSize = 500;              // Optional - Default `1000` - Size of the buffer for sending batched messages.
 When buffer is filled it is flushed immediately const flushInterval = 1000;              // Optional - Default `1000` (1s) - Time in milliseconds.
 Indicates how often the buffer is flushed in case batch = true